jasonwhite/button-deps/README.md

 [Brilliant Build]: https://github.com/jasonwhite/brilliant-build

-A tool that wraps commands in order to figure out file dependencies in an ad-hoc manner.
+A tool that wraps commands in order to figure out file dependencies in an ad hoc manner.
 If running under [Brilliant Build][], dependencies are reported to the parent build system.
+Dependencies can also be output in JSON format for integration with other tools.

-## Example
+## Examples

+### D

 Suppose we have a D source file `foo.d`:
 ```d